LLNL/sundials/doc/shared/sunadjoint/SUNAdjointCheckpointScheme.rst

    :param yes_or_no: On output, will be 1 if you should save, 0 otherwise.
    :return: A :c:type:`SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNAdjointCheckpointScheme_InsertVector_Basic(SUNAdjointCheckpointScheme check_scheme, sunindextype step_num, sunindextype stage_num, sunrealtype t, N_Vector state)
+.. c:function:: SUNErrCode SUNAdjointCheckpointScheme_InsertVector_Basic(SUNAdjointCheckpointScheme check_scheme, int64_t step_num, int64_t stage_num, sunrealtype t, N_Vector state)

    Inserts a checkpoint state represented as a `N_Vector`.